Jessel Carneiro

-Jessel Allan Carneiro (born 14 July 1990) is an Indian professional footballer who plays as a left-back for Bengaluru FC in the Indian Super League.
+Jessel Allan Carneiro (born 14 July 1990) is an Indian professional footballer who plays as a left-back.

 Club career

 Youth career

 Jessel was born in Curtorim, a town in South Goa, India.
 He began his youth career with Raya Football Club and later played for his local team, Curtorim Gymkhana.

 Early career

 In 2012, Jessel signed with Dempo S.C., where he spent two seasons before joining Pune F.C. on loan for the 2014–15 season.
 In 2016, he joined FC Bardez, a club competing in the Goa Professional League.
 He returned to Dempo S.C. in 2018.

 During the 2018–19 Santosh Trophy, Jessel captained the Goa football team, leading them to the semi-finals.
 He was also one of the standout performers for Dempo S.C. during the 2018–19 Goa Professional League, helping the team finish in second place.

 Kerala Blasters

 2019–2020 : ISL debut

 Jessel joined Kerala Blasters following an impressive spell with Dempo SC in the Goa Professional League and a strong showing for the Goa football team in the Santosh Trophy.
 Reportedly, the Blasters paid a transfer fee of approximately ₹18 lakh to Dempo SC to secure his services.

 He made his debut for the Blasters on 20 October 2019 against ATK in the season opener, where the team won 2–1.
 While the Blasters had a modest 2019–20 season in the Indian Super League, Jessel emerged as one of the standout performers.

 He was a consistent presence in defence, contributing five assists and recording 78 clearances, 28 tackles, 22 blocks, and 22 interceptions.
 Jessel also completed 746 passes—the highest among all Blasters players—with an average of 41.44 passes per match and an accuracy of 72.65%.
 He was the only player in the squad to play every minute of the season.